syedshahomerhussaini1/OIBSIP/README.md

 ```

 Notes:
-- The script will search for `Iris.csv` relative to the script directory by default.
   If your dataset is inside a folder named `Iris.csv` (for example: `Iris.csv\Iris.csv`), the script
   will automatically search for a CSV file inside that directory and use it.
 If you still see a `PermissionError`
   like "[Errno 13] Permission denied: '...\Iris.csv'", that usually means the path passed points to a directory